 Health is another key governmental concern, and is affected by transport emissions as highlighted in the Clean Air Strategy produced by the Department for Environment, Food & Rural Affairs (Defra).
 At the same time Public Health England has set out in Everybody Active, Every Day that "one in two women and a third of all men in England are damaging their health through a lack of physical activity.
 It is an unsustainable situation, and one that is costing an estimated £7.4 billion a year.
-If current trends continue, the burden of health and social care will destabilise public services, and take a real toll on quality of life for individuals and communities".
-This inactivity is attributed in part to "Over-reliance on cars and other motorised transport...
-Traffic, not pedestrians, dominates most public spaces", underlining the need for this strategy to support and encourage active travel.
+If current trends continue, the burden of health and social care will destabilise public services, and take a real toll on quality of life for individuals and communities"6.
+This inactivity is attributed in part to "Over-reliance on cars and other motorised"

-&lt;sup>6 PHE, 2014, p.4
+6 PHE, 2014, p.4